-Squarespace blogging tips which Pinterest and Google love (great new info!)
+Squarespace blogging tips that Pinterest and Google love (great new info!)

 I’ve been getting lots of great blog post ideas from my readers.
-One topic has came up many times.
-That one topic is: How to use Pinterest with Squarespace blog and how to optimize Squarespace website and blog for Pinterest and Google searches.
+One topic has come up many times.
+That one topic is: How to use Pinterest with Squarespace blog and how to optimize the Squarespace website and blog for Pinterest and Google searches.

 As you may have noticed this website (www.nellaino.com) is made on Squarespace so I’m using it for my own Pinterest marketing.